TheThing/spserver/README.md

 By default, spserver will use the settings located in `config.json`.
 You can also override them or run it directly using only the commands below.

-`--config, -c`    Location of the config file for the server [default: config.json]
+`--config`    Location of the config file for the server [default: config.json]

-`--port, -p`      The port server should bind to [default: 3001 or 80 in production mode]
+`--port`      The port server should bind to [default: 3001 or 80 in production mode]

-`--file, -f`      Single static file the server should serve on all unknown requests
+`--file`      Single static file the server should serve on all unknown requests

-`--bunyan, -b`    Use bunyan instead of console to log to [default: true in production mode]
+`--bunyan`    Use bunyan instead of console to log to [default: true in production mode]

-`--template, -t`  Parse the static file as lodash template with all options/settings being passed to it
+`--template`  Parse the static file as lodash template with all options/settings being passed to it

-`--name, -n`      The name for this server for logging [default: spserver]
+`--name`      The name for this server for logging [default: spserver]

-`--serve, -s`     Folder path to serve static files from [default: public]
+`--serve`     Folder path to serve static files from [default: public]

-`--prod, -P`      Force run the server in production mode
+`--prod`      Force run the server in production mode

-`--debug, -d`     Force run the server in development mode
+`--debug`     Force run the server in development mode

 Config
 ======